dhashd/responsive-admin-dashboard/README.md

 # responsive-admin-dashboard
-A personal project using HTML, CSS and JavaScript
+A personal project using CSS, HTML and JavaScript